 The three projects were simple.
 Having looked back, those were the best things I’ve done instead of buying the items from a furniture shop and assemble them.
 Three simple wood project ideas, practical and; and brings of satisfaction.

-Most (if not all) DIY woodwork ideas probably start because there is a need or for fun.
+Most (if not all) DIY wood project ideas by beginners probably start because there is a need or for fun.
 Either way, start with an idea of the space the final product is likely to take up.
 For example, I know that the kid’s book boxes I’ll put in the children’s rooms.
 So I started by measuring the children’s books and the length of the space in the room.
 Here is how I started:

 - Measured the length (L) and width (W) of kids’ books which are going to be the height (H) and width (W) of the book storage box, respectively